loiccattani/html-video-automator/INSTALL.md

 ### SSH with public key authentication

-HTML Video Automator use the `scp` command with SSH public key anthentication to publish and archive files to *content* and *sources* servers respectively.
+HTML Video Automator use the `scp` command with SSH public key authentication to publish and archive files to *content* and *sources* servers, respectively.

 You'll need a SSH key pair on the *main* server.
 The public key have to be installed on the *content* and *sources* servers.

-You may also want to tighten up your servers security by configuring sshd to accept only public key anthentication.
+You may also want to tighten up your servers security by configuring sshd to accept only public key authentication.
 Even accepting only specific users.

 ## Install the HVA app on the main server